FaizChishtie/accessible-js/README.md

 ## Description:

-access-js is a node module that allows developers to easily make their website accessible!
+accessible-js is a node module that allows developers to easily make their website accessible!

 ## Installation:

-`npm install access-js`
+`npm install accessible-js`

 ## Testing: